ammar-tanwar/bloglearnbay/posts/model-vs-algorithm-in-ml.md

 ## Model vs Algorithm in ML: Introduction

-Machine Learning works with “models” and “algorithms”, and both play an important role in machine learning where the algorithm tells about the process and model is built by following those rules.
+Machine Learning works with “models” and “algorithms”, and both play an important role in Machine Learning where the algorithm tells about the process and model is built by following those rules.
 So, let’s study further how Model vs Algorithm in ML( Machine Learning).

 Algorithms have derived by the statistician or mathematician very long ago and those algorithms are studies and applied by the individuals for their business purposes.

-A model in machine learning nothing but a function that is used to take some certain input, perform a certain operation which is told by algorithms to its best on the given input, and gives a suitable output.
+A model in Machine Learning nothing but a function that is used to take some certain input, perform a certain operation which is told by algorithms to its best on the given input, and gives a suitable output.

-Some of the machine learning algorithms are:
+Some of the Machine Learning algorithms are: